Distance Education Courses

-In the summer 2023, SEASSI plans to offer Burmese, Filipino, Hmong, Indonesian, Javanese, Khmer, Lao, Thai, and Vietnamese language classes for students at a distance, in conjunction with our classes in the regular college classroom setting.
-No more than two distance “seats” will be available per class.
-The following pages contain information about our distance learning classes.
+The following page contains information about our distance learning classes.
 If you are interested in enrolling in distance learning at SEASSI, please read all of the following information carefully!

 How to Apply

-In addition to the general SEASSI Summer 2023 Application Form, prospective distance learners applicants should address in their Personal Statement or in a separate file: the medical, personal, family, professional, or other reasons why you are unable to travel to Madison for classes this summer, how you will ensure that you will be available at the given class times (8:00am-12:30pm Central Time, Monday-Friday), and be able to make time for sufficient homework/review (4-5 hours daily).
+In addition to the general SEASSI Application Form, prospective distance learner applicants should address in their Personal Statement or, preferably, in a separate file: the medical, personal, family, professional, or other reasons why you are unable to travel to Madison for classes this summer, how you will ensure that you will be available at the given synchronous class times (8:00am-12:30pm Central Time, Monday-Friday), and be able to make time for sufficient homework/review (4-5 hours daily).

 Please Note: All SEASSI courses are subject to cancellation dependent on student interest.
-Similarly, distance learning applications will be reviewed and decided on based on course availability and available facilities.
-We encourage those interested in the distance learning option to reach out to the SEASSI office early in the application cycle as limited opportunities for distance learning are available.
+Therefore, it is encouraged that all students apply prior to the priority application deadline.
+Similarly, distance learning applications will be reviewed and decided on a case-by-case basis.
+We encourage those interested in the synchronous distance learning option to reach out to the SEASSI office early in the application cycle as limited opportunities for distance learning are available.

 See below for frequently asked questions.